noellimx/project-6-backend/readme.md

 `openssl req -nodes -x509 -newkey rsa:4096 -keyout server.key -out server.cert -sha256 -days 365`

-This certificate is for testing as it is not signed by any CA.
+This certificate is fit for testing only as it is not signed by any CA.

 ## Configuration